Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/design/technical-design.md

 ---
-slug: /design/overview
+slug: /design/technical-design
 section: Design
-title: Overview
+title: Technical Design
 ---

 Placeholder Early WIP - This page describes a high level structure of EOP.
 This is the long term vision of what EOP may encompass.

 The intention is that any piece of work will focus on delivering an outcome and fit it into this architecture.